Drew Waters Player Props: Royals vs. Rays

 Drew Waters At The Plate

-- Waters is hitting .188 with a double, two home runs and four walks.
+- Waters is batting .206 with a double, two home runs and four walks.

-- This year, Waters has tallied at least one hit in 10 of 19 games (52.6%), and had multiple hits twice.
+- Waters has picked up a hit in 55.0% of his 20 games this season, with at least two hits in 15.0% of them.

-- He has homered in two of 19 games played this season, and in 2.9% of his plate appearances.
+- He has gone deep in two of 20 games played this season, and in 2.7% of his plate appearances.

-- Waters has driven in a run in five games this year (26.3%), including one multiple-RBI game.
+- In five games this season, Waters has picked up an RBI, with more than one RBI once.

-- In five games this year (26.3%), he has scored, including multiple runs twice.
+- In five games this season (25.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.